DimitrisTzovanis/webserver_node/README.md

-Οι βιβλιοθήκες που χρησιμοποιήσαμε είναι οι express, node, fs, path, body-parser, uuid
+- Our project consists of 4 html, 4 javascript, 1 server (index.js) and 1 css file
-• Το project μας αποτελείται από 4 html, 4 javascript, 1 server (index.js) και 1 css αρχείο
+- All data is fetched from the wiki-ads website and dynamically generated in the html files.
-• Όλα τα δεδομένα γίνονται fetch από την ιστοσελίδα wiki-ads και παράγονται δυναμικά στα html αρχεία.
+- Full client-server architecture has been developed.
+Server sends to the client the html files, provides LS, AFS, FRS Services, and maintains lists of favorites per user .
+The lists of favorites are not category dependent, i.e. favorites can include ads for houses as well as cars
-• ‘Έχει αναπτυχθεί πλήρης αρχιτεκτονική client-server όπως ορίζει η εκφώνηση. Ο server στέλνει στον client τα html αρχεία, παρέχει LS, AFS, FRS Services, καθώς και διατηρεί λίστες με αγαπημένα ανά χρήστη . Οι λίστες με αγαπημένα δεν εξαρτώνται από την κατηγορία, δηλαδή στα αγαπημένα μπορούν να βρίσκονται αγγελίες με σπίτια καθώς και αυτοκίνητα
+- To start the server, the node index.js command in the terminal is sufficient.
+There is no other dependency.

-• Για την εκκίνηση του server αρκεί η εντολή node index.js στο terminal. Δεν υπάρχει κάποια άλλη εξάρτηση.
+The libraries we used are express, node, fs, path, body-parser, uuid

 ## Login Passwords